Malala Yousafzai by Michael Volpicelli

 We also mentioned, in the history of creative writing, the autobiography of Olaudah Equiano, who often went by the name Gustavus Vassa.
 His autobiography The Interesting Narrative of the Life of Olaudah Equiano (1789) was highly influential in bringing an end to the slave trade in England.

 We can be fairly certain that no one in upper-class England in the 1700s knew what it was like to be a slave or indentured worker.
-The magic of good writing, as you might remember from the introduction to this course, is that it tricks the brain into believing that it has experienced what is on the page.
+The magic of good writing is that it tricks the brain into believing that it has experienced what is on the page.
 The same areas of our brain light up when we read about an action as they would if we were doing that action, and reading a good story can continue to affect our behaviour long after we close the final page.
 So a good life story is a very powerful thing, because it really does let us step into somebody else's shoes.

 And this is really the point with a good biography or autobiography - it allows you to live somebody else's life, if only for a short time.
 As the video on What is Literature For? says, "[literature] gives us access to a range of emotions and events that it would take you years, decades, millennia to experience directly."